lelegard/openssl-provider-leak/README.md

 - Call `OPENSSL_cleanup()` at end of `main()`, do not call `OSSL_PROVIDER_unload()`
   - No memory leak

+On macOS, the tests were done twice: once with the binary OpenSSL 3.3.2 as installed using Homebrew, and once using OpenSSL 3.3.2 as recompiled from sources.
+The results are exactly the same.

-This time, with OpenSSL 3.3.2 as installed using Homebrew on macOS, it seems that OpenSSL does the cleanup of the loaded providers.
+This time, it seems that OpenSSL does the cleanup of the loaded providers.
 Interestingly, the memory leaks are observed when we try to unload the provider after the OpenSSL cleanup.

-On Linux, with the same version of OpenSSL 3.3.2, recompiled from sources, we observed the memory leaks when the providers are not explicitly unloaded.
+On Linux, with the same version of OpenSSL 3.3.2, we observed the memory leaks when the providers are not explicitly unloaded.
 We do not know where this difference comes from.

 ## Rebuilding OpenSSL on Linux